hown3d/example-cloud-app/README.md

     kubectl get service notebook -o wide
     ```

-    * Access the application in your web browser using the external IP address or hostname of the loadbalancer.
+    * Access the application on **port 8080** in your web browser using the external IP address or hostname of the loadbalancer.

 ## Cleaning Up